espressif/esp-hosted/docs/Getting_started.md

 You can check that `ethap0` interface is up (enabled) using `ifconfig`.

-To start data connection, set up a DHCP server on the Raspberry Pim, or configure a static IP address for AP interface (`ethap0`).
+To start data connection, set up a DHCP server on the Raspberry Pi, or configure a static IP address for AP interface (`ethap0`).

 4. `softap_stop.py` is a python script to disable ESP32 softAP mode.
 This script will change wifi mode to `null` if only softAP is running, or to `station` mode if softAP and station both are on.